MiguelCamarenaAlfaro/Configure-AD/README.md

 <img src="https://i.imgur.com/ObKAWaB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The organizational unit is essentially just a folder that will be holding all of the user account.
+The organizational unit is essentially just a folder that will be holding all of the user accounts.
 The organizational unit that I created is named "_Employees".
 Next, I created another organizational unit and named it "_Admins".
 In a real-world scenario, the admin role would be assigned to an employee but this is just for illustrative purposes.
 </p>
 <br />